iStumblerLabs/IcedHTTP/README.md

 concurrently with low memory overhead:

 - After creating the `IHTTPServer`, register `IHTTPHandler` objects with `registerPrototype`
-- `IHTTPRequsts` are created when connections are made to the server, which calls `canHandleRequest:` on each prototype
+- `IHTTPRequests` are created when connections are made to the server, which calls `canHandleRequest:` on each prototype
 - The first handler which responds `YES` is cloned via `handlerForRequest:`
 - `handleRequest:response:` is called on the cloned handler

-## Changelog
+## Change log

+### 1.2 — 19 August 2024: Swift Package Manager Support

+### 1.1 — Logging

-### 1.0 : IcedHTTP.framework Initial Release
+### 1.0 — IcedHTTP.framework Initial Release

 - Create `IcedHTTP.xcodeproject` with `IcedHTTP.framework` targets for `MacOS` and `iOS`
 - Add this `README.md` and `Makefile` for automated builds